Living (2022 film): Plot

 As Williams's health worsens, he attempts to spend more time with Harris, whose youthful vigour he envies and would like to regain before he dies.
 Realising the best way to spend his remaining time is to do some good, Williams rallies the various departments to approve the construction of the children's playground.
 During this time, through their mutual respect for Williams, Harris and Wakeling have grown fond of each other and are seen taking walks and sitting in parks together.

 Although he is able to push the process through by standing up to his colleagues and superiors, Williams dies shortly after construction is finished.
 At his funeral, well-attended by the people he has helped, Michael guesses that Williams had told Harris about his diagnosis but not him.

-Inspired by Williams's actions, his former colleagues pledged to uphold his example and become advocates for positive change but soon reverted to their old bureaucratic ways.
+Inspired by Williams's actions, his former colleagues pledge to uphold his example and become advocates for positive change but soon revert to their old bureaucratic ways.
 Wakeling, who joined the office shortly before Williams's diagnosis, reads a letter left for him by Williams instructing him to remember the playground when he gets discouraged.
 Visiting the playground, Wakeling meets a police officer who tells him that he saw Williams there shortly before he died, rocking in the swing in the snow and singing the Scottish folk song "The Rowan Tree".
 The constable feels guilty that he let Williams sit in the cold in his condition.
 Wakeling consoles the officer, saying Rodney Williams was probably happier in that moment than he had been for a long time.